Humayun's tomb history tour guide

 Humayun Tomb Tour Guide-History Timings Ticket Nearest metro

-History of Emperor Humayun
+History of Humayun by Tour Guide

 Nasir-ud-Din Muhammad as Humayun was the second Mughal emperor who ruled the northern Indian in the 16th century.
 Humayun was born in Kabul on March 17, 1508, when Babur was trying to expand his empire.
 He accompanied him on his travels during his youth, and by the age of 18, he was with him at the Battle of Panipat (1526), one of the battles that established the Mughal Empire.
 They were later part of the Haras from Agra and were sent to settle the Ganges valley which is situated in the eastern part of the empire.